LED Lighting Upgrades:

 EPAct deductions now include Indian Tribal Government and additional non-profit entities.

 EPAct 179D can now be applied every three years for commercial properties, and every four years for government facilities.
 EPAct can qualify for a tax deduction ranging from $0.50 to $1.00 per square foot and must be calculated using the building method, which factors in the new lighting and the existing HVAC and building envelope.
 Interim or space-by-space method no longer applies.

 When using prevailing wage, the deduction ranges from $2.50 to $5.00 per square foot.

 2 – Abandonment (Disposition)

 Interior Lighting: Write off the remaining depreciation of the obsolete lighting being removed.
-Most interior lighting is classified as a 39-year depreciation recovery asset and in most cases the lighting being removed is not 39-years old therefore the IRS allows the owner of the lighting (building owner or tenant) to write-off the remaining depreciation when they retire or abandon the lighting this is called disposition.
+Most interior lighting is classified as a 39-year depreciation recovery asset and in most cases the lighting being removed is not fully depreciated.
+Therefore, the IRS allows the owner of the lighting (building owner or tenant) to write-off the remaining depreciation when they retire or abandon the lighting.
+This is called partial asset disposition.